WOMBAT 2025

 • Alert a member of the code of conduct response team (listed below) if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.

-If you are asked to stop a particular behaviour you should stop immediately, even if your behaviour was meant to be friendly or a joke, it was clearly not taken that way and for the comfort of all conference attendees you should stop.
+If you are asked to stop a particular behaviour you should stop immediately, even if your behaviour was meant to be friendly or a joke.
+It was clearly not taken that way and, for the comfort of all conference attendees, you should stop.

 Requirements for talks